 |System||£740 – £1,127||£590 – £1,500|

-Reading the terms of a warranty can be confusing but not when it comes to finding out more about Baxi boiler warranties as they've been approved by the Plain English Campaign, meaning that they're simple to get your head around.
+Reading the terms of a warranty can be confusing, but not when it comes to finding out more about Baxi boilers.
+Their warranties have been approved by the Plain English Campaign, meaning that they're simple to get your head around.

 Vaillant boilers come with a standard warranty of between 2-5 years, covering the parts and labour.
 For even more peace of mind, many of their units offer the opportunity to increase it to 7-10 years when installed by a Vaillant Advance installer.
-During a Vaillant warranty, boiler component failures are covered but in the event that the fault is caused by contaminated water, you will be charged for the repairs.
+During a Vaillant warranty, boiler component failures are covered, but if the fault is caused by contaminated water, you will be charged for the repairs.